Skip to main content

 • Speeches

-There will be flexibility in tailoring programmes for different students.
-English Language Unit Standards may be utilised to assess the development of students’ English Language skills, where appropriate.
+There will be flexibility in tailoring programmes for different groups of students.
+English Language Unit Standards will be utilised to assess the development of students’ English Language skills, where appropriate.

-Methods of assessment: There will be opportunities to gain English Language credits over the year from internally-assessed unit standards.
+Methods of assessment: Over the year, there will be opportunities to gain NCEA English Level 1 Achievement Standards, or English Language credits from internally assessed unit standards.
 Units of work will be tested in the school examinations each term:

 Continuation of subject: Students, after consultation, may continue to Form 6 English Language (ESOL) or enter a mainstream Form 6 English class in the following year.

-Prerequisites: Students are selected for ESOL classes on the basis of their Form 5 English Language results.
+Prerequisites: Students are selected for ESOL classes based on their Form 5 English Language results.
 This course is also available to selected Cambridge students wishing to gain University Entrance Literacy.

 Course outline: